Creating an Approval Process for Apps, Extensions, Websites, and Other Digital Resources – Digital Promise

 • Freemium may be enough – Many apps offer free versions that lack their paid functions.
 Vet these versions first to determine if the paid functions are necessary.

-• Look for app promotions – Bundles, trial periods, site licenses, betas, etc. Remember that licensing and clickwrap agreements are usually governed at the district level, and classroom practitioners should not be committing their school district to anything without express permission of the district.
+• Look for app promotions – Bundles, trial periods, site licenses, betas, etc. Remember that licensing and clickwrap agreements are usually governed at the district level, and classroom practitioners should not be committing their school district to anything without the express permission of the district.

 • Seek digital resource alternatives and mash-ups – If there’s an app for that, there’s probably an alternative digital resource as well.